-A Joint Stock Company is managed by a board of directors which is composed of at least 3 (three) members who is in charge of the daily operation of the company.
-They may be judicial or natural persons.
-They could also be foreigners or Egyptians.
+JSC is managed by a board of directors which should be composed of at least 3 (three) members who is in charge of the daily operation of the JSC.
+The board of directors could be judicial or natural persons.
+They could also be non-Egyptians or Egyptians. (save for activities requiring appointment of Egyptian nationals to be appointed such as commercial agency).

-Depository of shares at the Central Securities Depository System
+Depository and registration of JSC's shares at Misr for Central Clearing, Depository System (M.C.D.R)

-Joint Stock Companies are required to register at Central Securities Depository System through Misr Central Clearing Depository and Registry (M.C.D.R) upon registration of the company in commercial register.
-The Shareholders must deposit their shares in one of custodians companies which are listed at (M.C.D.R).
+JSC's are required to be register at the MCDR upon registration of the company in commercial register.
+The Shareholders must deposit their shares with a custodian company listed at MCDR.

-Limited liability company (LLC)
+2) Limited liability company (LLC)

-A Limited Liability Company is permitted to engage in all business activities with the exception of banking, insurance, saving, receiving or investment of funds for the favor of third parties, or any other activity explicitly restricted by law.
+LLC is permitted to engage in all business activities with the exception of banking, insurance, saving, receiving or investment of funds for the favor of third parties, or any other activity explicitly restricted by law.